 The Osteopathic Manipulative Medicine (OMM) Department is responsible for all OMM education occurring at UNTHSC.
 The department offers both a two-year and a ‘plus one’ graduate training program in OMM.
 Medical students are provided additional opportunities for specialized training in OMM through a Teaching Assistant Program and a Pre-doctoral Fellowship Program.
-In addition to educational mission, the OMM faculty actively conducts research through the Physical Medicine Institute and the Osteopathic Research Center.
-Visit the Department of Osteopathic Manipulative Medicine website.
+In addition to our educational mission, the OMM faculty actively conducts research through the Physical Medicine Institute and the Osteopathic Research Center.
+Visit the Department of Family Medicine and Osteopathic Manipulative Medicine website.

 The Department of Pediatrics provides clinical instruction, patient care and research in the care of newborns, infants, children and adolescents.
 In addition, the department collaborates with a number of hospitals and clinics to provide students with both outpatient and inpatient exposure to pediatric care.
 Visit the Department of Pediatrics website.

 The Department of Medical Education and Health Systems Science is a multifaceted, interdisciplinary team of healthcare providers and researchers.
 Through innovative curricular designs, early clinical experiences, and mentorship, we are committed to providing excellence in clinical care, education, and research.
 Our goals and objectives amplify the distinctive nature of osteopathic physicians and their roles in delivering the highest quality health care to the citizens of Texas and beyond.
 Visit the Department of Medical Education & Health System Science website.